 March 12th saw the 06.43 Peterborough - Kings Cross arrive behind 31185 & 25037.

 Barmouth Bridge was visited by 24056 and the viaduct inspection unit on March 16th, the same day saw 24078 at Llanaber with a train of large boulders and steam crane reinforcing the seaward side of the track.
-Two days later the SR experienced a late winter snowfall with icing which created operating difficulties on the former LSWR lines west of Farnborough.
+Two days later the Southern Region experienced a late winter snowfall with icing which created operating difficulties on the former LSWR lines west of Farnborough.

 April 28th found 47116 shutting down in Bradway tunnel with the 15.15 Manchester - Parkeston Quay, the locomotive was revived enough to reach Chesterfield where it was replaced by 25014 which worked through to Nottingham, where 45121 was waiting to go forward.